TMHSDigital/clock-v1/README.md

 # Embeddable Clock Widget

 A customizable digital clock widget that can be embedded into any website.
-Features multiple themes, time formats, and size options.
+Features multiple themes, time formats, and size options with smooth transitions and a modern design.

+## Features

+- 🎨 Multiple themes (Cyber Green, Neon Blue, Retro Red, Minimal White)
+- 📐 Four size options (Small to Extra Large)
+- 🕒 12/24 hour time format
+- ⚡ Smooth transitions and animations
+- 🎯 Multiple instances on the same page
+- 📱 Fully responsive design

 ## How to Use